shawnchin/checkfort/README.rst

 Disclaimer:
 ===========

-CheckFort is developed independently from Forcheck
+CheckFort is developed independently from Forcheck and is neither endorsed nor supported by its provider.

 License: